 15.1 We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so.
 The school Whistle Blowing policy is located electronically in the Staff Share folder and may be downloaded.
+There are also one page summaries on the back of every staff toilet door for accessing confidentially.

-Whistleblowing: guidance and code of practice for employers is located: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment/data/file/415175/bis-15-200-whistleblowing-guidance-for-employers-and-code-of-practice.pdf (March 2015)
+Whistleblowing: guidance and code of practice for employers is located: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/415175/bis-15-200-whistleblowing-guidance-for-employers-and-code-of- practice.pdf (March 2015)